She asked to bring oxygen to work -- they fired her instead | Law-Order

 She asked to bring oxygen to work -- they fired her instead

-A woman who was fired after asking to bring an oxygen tank to work to help her breathe will get 25,000 in a federal settlement.TriMark Foodcraft also agreed to train its staff on what qualifies as a reasonable accommodation under the Americans with Disabilities Act as part of a two-year consent decree, the US Equal Employment Opportunity Commission said.Jean S Perry worked as an accounting clerk for a Trimark distribution facility in Winston-Salem through a temporary placement agency, the EEOCs lawsuit said.
+A woman who was fired after asking to bring an oxygen tank to work to help her breathe will get 25,000 in a federal settlement.TriMark Foodcraft also agreed to train its staff on what qualifies as a reasonable accommodation under the Americans with Disabilities Act as part of a two-year consent decree, the U.S. Equal Employment Opportunity Commission said.Jean S.

 - Country: